spyke/spyke/TUTORIAL.md

 9. You should see that the orange cluster (cluster 12) of the two clusters selected above looks like it needs splitting.
 Select only cluster 12, and hit `Enter`.
 Now press the `Cluster` button in the Cluster tab, or hit `Space` in the cluster window.
-This will run what we call gradient ascent clustering (GAC, submitted paper) on the points, and should split the cluster fairly well into two new clusters (grey points are classified as outliers and left unsorted).
+This will run what we call gradient ascent clustering (GAC, see http://dx.doi.org/10.3389/fnsys.2014.00006) on the points, and should split the cluster fairly well into two new clusters (grey points are classified as outliers and left unsorted).
 You can always undo a clustering operation by hitting `Ctrl+Z`, or redo it with `Ctrl+Y`.
 If it seems the clustering algorithm didn't split the points up enough, you can decrease the value of sigma in the cluster tab.
 If it seems the algorithm oversplit the points into too many clusters, you can increase the value of sigma.
 Use `Ctrl` or `Shift` in tandem with the mouse scrollwheel or the mouse right button in the cluster window to manipulate sigma more conveniently.
 You'll see that the red/green/blue axes in the center of the cluster window scale in proportion to the value of sigma.
 Before running GAC, you generally want those axes to be roughly the size of the minimum separation distance between points that you want to split.
 To change the 3D focal point of the cluster window (and hence the position of the central axes), hover over a data point and hit the `F` key.
 To select and deselect points under the cursor, use the `S` and `D` keys, respectively.

 10. You can compare a given selected cluster to its most similar neighbours by selecting it and using the `>` and `<` keys on the keyboard, or the respective buttons in the sort window toolbar.
 For a given selection change (whether clusters or channels or timepoints), press `Enter` to update the display in the cluster window.
-This can sometimes be an expensive operation, depending on the number of spikes, channels, and timepoints selected and the component analysis involved, so the cluster window does not update automatically.
+The cluster window does not update automatically because updating it can sometimes be an expensive operation, depending on the number of spikes, channels, and timepoints selected and the component analysis involved.

 11. Repeat the above until you're happy with all the clusters.
 There are of course many other details, such as using PCA+ICA instead of just PCA, and exhaustively comparing all